2025–26 UC Irvine Anteaters men's basketball team

-The 2025–26 UC Irvine Anteaters men's basketball team represents the University of California, Irvine in the 2025–26 NCAA Division I men's basketball season.
-They play their home games at the Bren Events Center in Irvine, California as a member of the Big West Conference.
-The Anteaters are led by 16th-year head coach Russell Turner.
+The 2025–26 UC Irvine Anteaters men's basketball team represented the University of California, Irvine in the 2025–26 NCAA Division I men's basketball season.
+They played their home games at the Bren Events Center in Irvine, California as a member of the Big West Conference.
+The Anteaters were led by 16th-year head coach Russell Turner.
+After losing to Hawai'i in the Big West championship, the Anteaters were not chosen for the NCAA tournament.
+Since the Anteaters won the Big West regular season, they were offered an automatic bid and four seed in the NIT.
+This was the fourth year in a row the Anteaters participated in the NIT, and second year in a row with the opportunity to host at least one game.
+Their season ended with their loss to UNLV in the first round, and officially failed to improve upon last year's record.

 Previous season

 The 2024–25 Anteaters team finished 32–7, including a 17–3 conference record.
 They were ousted in the Big West tournament final by UC San Diego, losing 61–75.
 They finished as runner-up in the NIT tournament, losing 84–85 in overtime to Chattanooga.

 Offseason

 Preseason Polls

 The Big West Media Poll was released on October 13, 2025.
 This is the inaugural media poll for the Big West Conference, conducted by the UCSD Guardian.
 It was sent out to student journalists and radio broadcasters from other member schools across the conference.
 The Big West Coaches' Poll was released on October 16, 2025.
 This is the second consecutive year UC Irvine is predicted to win the Big West Conference.